Caring, Trusting Relationships in High School Matter Now More Than Ever

 In fact, students need you to believe in their capacity to do extraordinary and challenging work—so powerfully, so transparently—that they never doubt their ability to make impactful, positive change in this world.
 Students need you to value their lived experiences, tapping into their innate talents to push them to be their best selves.
 After all, it is our students who are now entering an era of ambiguity, ready to rise up as our “sense makers” and creative problem-solvers and build a more just and equitable future.

 Now, repeat this mindset to yourself, or send it to an educator friend who might need to be reminded.

 - How can pervasive trust and belief in a learners’ ability help them achieve at the highest levels?
-What does that look like in a virtual environment?

-- How do we create online learning environments that allow students to take risks and encourage students to learn from mistakes?
+- How do we create learning environments that allow students to take risks and encourage students to learn from mistakes?

 Now, let’s get started!

 How Can Pervasive Trust and Belief in a Learners’ Ability Help Them Achieve at the Highest Levels?